Algiuxs/sm64-port-android/README.md

 For building instructions, please refer to the [wiki](https://github.com/sm64pc/sm64ex/wiki).

 **Make sure you have MXE first before attempting to compile for Windows on Linux and WSL.
 Follow the guide on the wiki.**

+**DISCLAIMER**
+I AM NOT ACCOSIATED IN ANY WAY OR A PART OF NINTENDO.
+I DO NOT ENDORSE OR SUPPORT PIRACY.